|

 for unbalanced datasets.

-the training, however, depends not only on the given training
+depends not only on the given training data but also

-paper we propose an automated approach to adjusting the
+In this paper we propose an automated approach to

-new sensitive quality measure is introduced.
-Numerical tests
+quality measure is introduced.
+Numerical tests with a

 |